griba2001/rust-monadic/README.md

 <a name="rdrt_mdo" id="rdrt_mdo"></a>
 ### The ReaderT monad transformer macro rdrt_mdo!

-This monad transformer is strict and works only for monads that implement `Monad + FromIterator + Clone`, e.g. Vec, LinkedList and VecDeque but not Option and Result which collect values in an container inside.
+This monad transformer is strict and works only for monads that implement `Monad + FromIterator + Clone`, only tested with Vec, LinkedList and VecDeque.

 This macro requires more type annotations, as the inner monad and the lambda argument may be undetermined.